 When a client needs a helping hand with a translation job, they contact a language service provider.
 The latter analyses the files and prepares a quote.
 A quote is a document by means of which a translation agency makes their offer to a client.
 It contains the key information about the project: word count, type of service, language pair, number and type of files, expected turnaround time, and overall cost to the client.
 When the quote is ready, the language service provider sends it to the client who then has to either approve or reject it.
 If the client approves the quote, they basically give the green light to the language service provider and the latter commences work on the project accordingly.

 As explained above, project management and coordination is key to the successful implementation of a translation order.
-It is a complex process which involves a number of activities, tasks, and specialists.
-Therefore, software developers have created project management systems.
-These are software solutions that facilitate project managers by organising tonnes of data, automating tasks and cutting turnaround times.
-A project management system enables language service providers to enter and store important information about their linguists and clients, to send and receive files, invoices and quotes, search for linguists according to preset criteria and much much more.
+It is a complex process which involves a number of activities, tasks, and participants.
+Examples of activities include receiving project requests, preparing quotes, accepting or rejecting them, creating projects and job items, searching for linguists, requesting their services and assigning them to a specific project, calculating profit margins, rates and discounts, transferring files, exchanging important information, etc. It is also a process in which three main parties interact with each other: the client, the translation agency and the freelance linguist.
+Therefore, software developers have created translation management systems.
+These are software solutions that facilitate all the participants in the translation process by organising tonnes of data, automating tasks that otherwise need to be performed manually, and cutting turnaround times.
+A translation management system enables language service providers to enter and store important information about their linguists and clients, to send and receive files, invoices and quotes, search for linguists according to preset criteria and much much more.